powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/00-BuildToDoListEditor.md

 — Everything else is handled for you.

 Powerhouse is developing a set of resuable components that can be used to build your document model editor.
-Learn more about our set of [reusable components](docs/academy/03-BuildingUserExperiences/04-BuildingWithScalars.md)
+Learn more about our set of [reusable components](/docs/academy/BuildingUserExperiences/BuildingWithScalars)

 <details>
-<summary>Todo-list Editor Code with Tailwind CSS</summary>
+<summary>To-do-list Editor Code with Tailwind CSS</summary>

 ```typescript
 import { EditorProps } from 'document-model';